chrisjrob/chrisjrob.github.io/_posts/2008-06-23-the-importance-of-microsoft.markdown

 layout: post
 title:  "The Importance of Microsoft"
 date:   2008-06-23 00:00:00
-categories: technology linux
+category: technology
-tags: microsoft opinion
+tags: [linux, microsoft, rant]
 ---

 The Linux world hates Microsoft.
 This is not where I argue that Microsoft is